-There is a $2$ dimensional family of such tropical curves, corresponding to needing to quotient by $(\mathbb C^{*})^{2}$, after which there is a unique curve in Ionel's moduli space with this data.
+There is a $2$--dimensional family of such tropical curves, and we quotient by $(\mathbb C^{*})^{2}$, to obtain a unique curve in Ionel's moduli space with this data.
 Ionel's picture of such a curve is as follows:

 To see this, rescale by $y_{n}$, then $x_{n}/y_{n}^{2}$, then $y_{n}$.

 \